seznam/ima/docs/tutorial/static-view.md

 ---
-title: "Tutorial - 2.
-Static view"
+title: Static View
-layout: "tutorial"
+description: Tutorial > Static View
 ---

-In the [first part](/tutorial/introduction) we went through introduction to IMA.js and initialized our first application using `create-ima-app` command.
+In the [first part](./introduction) we went through introduction to IMA.js and initialized our first application using `create-ima-app` command.
 In the second part of the tutorial we'll actually do some coding and prepare basic Views for our guest book application.